Configuring security options for Smart IT

 You restrict attachments by updating Attachment Security settings in the AR System server, as explained in the following procedure.
-For more information about these settings, see "Setting security restrictions on file uploads" in Configuring security options for Smart IT.

 - Attachments can only be restricted when Smart IT is running on BMC Remedy 8.1.02 and later versions.
 In earlier versions, all attachment types are allowed.